adamenger/isobake/README.md

 Converts ISO to DMG then directly images the result to usb stick for booting off of.
+So far this has only been written to accomodate OSX.

 Usage: isobake sdb ~/Downloads/test.iso